dcardonav/psom_tutorial/Readme_2.md

 ### Installing Python
 1. Download and install the Anaconda distribution (https://www.anaconda.com/)
-2. Open an Anaconda command line: Start -> All apps -> Anaconda3 -> Anaconda Powershell
+2. Open an Anaconda command line: Start -> Anaconda Command

 ### Running the Tutorial
 1. Download the repository as a zip file, and extract its contents to a folder of your choice
-2. From the Anaconda command line, navigate to the folder where environment.yml file is located (using cd)
+2. Navigate to the folder where environment.yml file is located
-3. Type the following command to create the environment: **conda env create --name winter_school --file environment.yml**
+3. In Anaconda Command, create the environment: conda env create --name winter_school --file environment.yml
-4. After the command is correctly executed, Anaconda Command can be closed
+4. After the command is correctly executed Anaconda Command can be closed

 ### Checking the Installation
 1. Open Jupyter: Start -> All apps -> Anaconda3 -> Jupyter (winter_school)